Southern Italy: Economy

 In the 1950s, the Cassa per il Mezzogiorno was set up as a huge public master plan to help industrialise the south by land reforms creating 120,000 new small farms and by the "Growth Pole Strategy" whereby 60% of all government investment would go to the south to boost the southern economy by attracting new capital, stimulating local firms, and providing employment.
-However, the objectives were largely missed, and the south became increasingly subsidised, dependent on the state and incapable of generating private growth itself.
-Presently, huge regional disparities still persist.
+The objectives were largely missed, and the south became increasingly subsidised, dependent on the state and incapable of generating private growth itself.
+In the 21st century, significant regional disparities persist.
 Problems still include pervasive organised crime and very high unemployment rates.

-Southern Italy's lack of progress in bettering the area has had it record numbers of emigration.
+Southern Italy's lack of progress in bettering the area is partially due to record numbers of emigration.
 The most prevalent issue in southern Italy is its inability to attract businesses and therefore create jobs.
 Between 2007 and 2014, 943,000 Italians were unemployed, 70% being Italians from the south.

 Employment in the south is ranked the lowest when compared to countries in the European Union.
 Italians from the south are also ranked the lowest in terms of financial contributions into the economy of Italy from immigrants.
 In southern Italy, the tourism, distribution, food industries, wood furniture, wholesale, vehicle sales, mineral sales and artisan fields are among the leading areas contributing to the projected employment growth.
 The south heavily relies on tourism in for its economy and attracts tourists through its rich historical background.
 A report published in July 2015 by the Italian organization SVIMEZ shows that southern Italy had a negative GDP growth in the previous seven years and that from 2000, it has been growing half as much as Greece.

 In 2016, southern Italy's GDP and economy was growing twice as much as northern Italy's.
 According to Eurostat figures published in 2019, southern Italy is the European area with the lowest percentages of employment: in Apulia, Sicily, Campania and Calabria, less than 50% of the people aged between 20 and 64 had a job in 2018.
 That is largely due to the low participation of women in the workforce, as slightly more than 30% of the women are employed, compared to a national and European average of 53.1% and 67.4%, respectively.
 In southern Italy, which contains eight cohesion areas (Sicily, Calabria, Campania, Molise, Puglia, Abruzzo and Basilicata), a public–private partnership known as SMEI Italy serves as a catalyst for private investment and supports economic growth and employment creation.
 Over €1 billion in finance has been catalyzed in these eight locations to far, supporting almost 5 000 SMEs and small mid-caps.